adamakeo/faxDocument/docs/preferences.md

 Note that the duration of insulin (DIA) action can be altered in the pump settings section of FreeAPS X. A minimum of 5 hours is required.

 <a href="https://www.diabettech.com/insulin/why-we-are-regularly-wrong-in-the-duration-of-insulin-action-dia-times-we-use-and-why-it-matters/">To understand why a higher duration of insulin action is used in FreeAPS X, click to see the following documentation.</a>

+### Max IOB
+The maximum amount of insulin on board (i.e. in the body).
+This includes insulin from all sources (basal and bolus) that is automatically delivered by FreeAPS X. Manual boluses are not subjected to this limiter.

+Default is set to zero meaning FreeAPS X can only set temporary basal rates lower that your profile basal rate.
+I.e. it cannot set temporary basal rates that exceed your profile basal rate in cases of high blood sugar, and it cannot use super micro boluses to control blood sugar.

+You can start by increasing this number to your average mealtime bolus and evaluating its effect.
+The default recommendation is “average mealbolus + 3x max daily basal” when using super micro boluses.

+Ex: If you average mealtime bolus is 6 U, and you have the following basal profile:

+- 12am: 1 U/hr
+- 6pm: 2 U/hr (this is the "max" basal used)
+- 9pm: 1.5 U/hr

+Your recommended IOB = 6 + 3 * 3 = 15 U.

+If you are insulin resistance, you can continue to increase this number further to allow for greater insulin delivery.

+### Max COB
+The maximum amount of carbs that FreeAPS X is allowed to dose for.
+This is a safety feature that protects against erroneous carbohydrate entries that could lead to hypoglycemia episodes.

+Choose the maximum amount of carbs you bolus for

+### Max Daily Safety Multiplier
+Limits the maximum temporary basal rate FreeAPS X is able to use at **any time.
+The default setting of 3, which is unlikely to need adjustment, allows for a maximum basal rate of 3x the max daily basal.

+Ex: If you have the following basal profile:

+- 12am: 1 U/hr
+- 6pm: 2 U/hr (this is the "max" basal used)
+- 9pm: 1.5 U/hr

+The maximum temporary basal rate that can be set is 2 U/hr * 3 = 6 U/hr

+### Current Basal Safety Multiplier
+Limits the maximum temporary basal rate FreeAPS X is able to use at the **current time.
+The default setting of 4, which is unlikely to need adjustment, allows for a maxium basal rate of 4x the current basal rate.

+Ex: If it is currently 9am and you have the following basal profile:

+- 12am: 1 U/hr
+- 6pm: 2 U/hr (this is the "max" basal used)
+- 9pm: 1.5 U/hr

+The maximum temporary basal rate that can be set by FreeAPS X at 9am is 1 U/hr * 4 = 4 U/hr

+### Autosens Max
+Please read <a href="/autosens-dynamic">Autosense and Dynamic ISF/ICR</a> before adjusting this setting.